Siddhesh-Pandit/deNoiser/QUICKSTART_WINDOWS.md

 ```
 📁 ImageDenoiser/
-  ├── 🚀 run_gui.bat          ← Double-click this to start
+  ├── 🚀 run_gui.bat          ← Double-click this to start (no console)
+  ├── 🔧 run_gui_debug.bat    ← Use this to see console output
   ├── ⚙️ install_dependencies.bat  ← Run this first (if from source)
   ├── 📝 config.ini           ← Settings file
   ├── 🐍 gui.py               ← Main program